sagemath/trac_to_gh/Issue 7353.md

 The text on the left bar in Sphinx-generated documents has phrases like "Table of content", "quick search", and so on.
 Sphinx includes translations of these phrases, so we should use that for our French documentation.

 This is very easy: just put `language = 'fr'` in conf.py.
+This depends on #7190.

 Issue created by migration from https://trac.sagemath.org/ticket/7353